pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We are going to have to live here with each other.
 There will be no fever that breaks.
 There will be no permanent victory that routs or quiets those who disagree with us.
 I've watched many on both sides entertain this illusion that there would be, either through the power of social shame and cultural pressure, or the force the state can bring to bear on those it seeks to silence.
 It won't work.
 It can't work.
 It would not be better if it did.
 That would not be a free country."
 --Ezra Klein, Sept 16, 2025, in the wake of the Charlie Kirk shooting

+"Laws meant to ensure that government considers the consequences of its actions have made it too difficult for government to act consequentially."
+--Ezra Klein, *Abundance*

+"[Government] needs to justify itself not through the rules it follows, but through the outcomes it actually delivers."
+--Ezra Klein, *Abundance*

 "I think to realize that you were not only so wrong but so wrong in such a harmful way is a devestating thing to realize, and it's something that it's totally human to want to rebel against at every point.
 The sunk cost isn't just that they were wrong and that's embarrassing.
 The sunk cost is that they hurt someone in the process of being wrong.
 And so it's not just the misinformation, and it's not just the ego of wanting to be right: I think that people are afraid of what it means about them if they were this wrong, and that it's much easier for them to believe that there's something wrong with me to have deserved the harm that I suffered.
 And so, I think it goes to people identifying with their ideas, and, when put on the spot and even when having plain evidence put in front of them that what they believe is wrong, it feels to them like what you're saying is that they're a bad person.
 And that's why they can't grasp just the plain, hard, cold facts of it, because it's charged with emotional resonance and with a sense of it implicating them and their identity and who they imagine themselves to be as people."
 --Amanda Knox, on *Making Sense* #345, ~1:20:00 in